precice/calculix-adapter/docs/configure.md

 *END STEP
 ```

 The adapter internally uses the CalculiX data format for point forces to apply the FSI forces at the coupling interface.
 This data structure is only initialized for those nodes, which are loaded at the beginning of a CalculiX analysis step via the input file.
-Thus, it is necessary to load all nodes of the node set, which defines the FSI interface in CalculiX (referring to the above example, the nodes of set `interface` (Note that in CalculiX a node set always begins with an `N` followed by the actual name of the set, which is here `interface`.) are loaded via the `CLOAD` keyword.), in each spatial direction.
+Thus, it is necessary to load all nodes of the node set, which defines the FSI interface in CalculiX, in each spatial direction.
+Referring to the above example, the nodes of set `interface` are loaded via the `CLOAD` keyword.
 However, the values of these initial forces can (and should) be chosen to zero, such that the simulation result is not affected.

-When using `faces-meshes`, instead of a node set (`*NSET`), a `*SURFACE` must be sent, defined by a list of elements and face numbers.
+When using `faces-meshes`, instead of a node set (`*NSET`), the `*SURFACE` keyword defines the list of elements and face numbers to couple.
 Instead of starting with an `N`, the name must start with a `S`.

 CalculiX CCX offers both a geometrically linear and a geometrically non-linear solver, and both are supported by the adapter.
 The keyword `NLGEOM` (as shown in the example) selects the geometrically non-linear solver.
 It is also automatically triggered if material non-linearities are included in the analysis.
 In case the keyword `NLGEOM` does not appear in the CalculiX case input file and the chosen materials are linear, the geometrically linear CalculiX solver is used.
 In any case, for FSI simulations, the keyword `DYNAMIC` (enabling a dynamic computation) must appear in the CalculiX input file.